 - A users clicks a link from Microsoft Office, a PDF document or any desktop software.

-- A user clicks on a link from a secured site (https://) to your non-secured site (http://) – Which happened to be the case with my Buzzfeed example.
+- A user clicks on a link from a secured site (https://) to your non-secured site (http://) – This was the case with my Buzzfeed example above.

 - A users accesses your website from a shortened URL, like bit.ly.